alstn2468/ReactNative_For_Beginners/README.md

 ## Smiley Cam

-ios / Android App that takes photo when you smile.
+ios / Android App that takes photos only when you smile.

 ### Demo Image